SEO Tool

 • Match the title to the actual page content, not the keyword list alone.

-• Lead with the primary topic when clarity matters most.
+• Lead with the primary topic when clarity matters most, especially for informational pages.

 • Differentiate category, guide, and product page titles instead of using one universal formula.